 Management of scrap tires has become a major economic and environmental issue, as Michigan generates 10 million scrap tires annually.
-From an emergency management perspective, the most serious problem that scrap tire disposal sites pose is that they can be a tremendous fire hazard if not properly designed and managed.
-Tire disposal sites can be serious fire hazards due to the sheer number of tires typically present at a site.
+From an emergency management perspective, the most serious problem that scrap tire disposal sites pose is that they can be a tremendous fire hazard if not properly designed and managed due to the sheer number of tires typically present at a site.
 This large quantity of "fuel," coupled with the fact that the shape of a tire allows air to flow into the interior of a large tire pile, renders standard firefighting practices nearly useless.
 Flowing burning oil released by the tires spreads the fire to adjacent areas.
 Some scrap tire fires have burned for months, creating acrid smoke and an oily residue that can leach into the soil, creating long-term environmental problems.